QQQI

 A note specific to QQQI that does not apply to JEPQ or most other covered-call ETFs: QQQI's distributions carry Section 1256 tax treatment in taxable accounts — 60% long-term capital gains and 40% short-term capital gains regardless of holding period.
 The calculator's compounding model presents pre-tax income projections.
 For taxable-account planning, the after-tax projection differs meaningfully from JEPQ, which generates primarily ordinary income.
 Before reading the numbers below as spendable cash flow in a taxable account, take the gross projection to the tax calculator and apply the long-term capital gains bracket setting to approximate the blended Section 1256 after-tax rate.
 In the 32% or 37% ordinary-income bracket, this adjustment often makes QQQI's real after-tax yield noticeably higher than JEPQ's, even from a similar gross starting yield.

-At the 5-year mark, the combination of share-count compounding and the assumed DGR produces a meaningfully higher annual income run-rate than year one.
+At the 5-year mark, share-count compounding from DRIP and contributions produces a higher annual income run-rate than year one even with 0% DGR.
 At 10 years and 25 years, the compounding effect grows more pronounced.
 Taxable-account holders should run these outputs through the after-tax calculator with the long-term-capital-gains rate to convert the gross income stream to an approximation of after-tax spendable income under Section 1256 treatment.

 Flat distribution: 13.96% yield, 0% DGR